wraiford/encrypt-gib/README.md

 So there we have it.
 We went from our data, "foo", which is 3 characters in length.
 Hex encoding turned this into 6 characters in length.
 We then, working with 2-character sections, built up alphabets, each one being at least 3-hash digest's in length.
-We then recorded the indexes into those alphabets.
+We then recorded the indices into those alphabets.
 All of this worked at the hex level, none of it performed an XOR combining function.
 It did not act strictly as a stream cipher, because we had to process multiple characters' alphabets as a whole.
 Nor did it necessarily have to work as a